Accommodations and Activity Information

 All RV and camping units must register at the AAA

 headquarters office and then proceed to their proper areas.
-The

-camp in the conventional campgrounds.
 No camping units will

 back such vehicles until properly registered.